karanbalajirs/210701105-CS19P16-DA-Lab/Exp10/README.md

-# Exp10: Visualize Data Using Any Plotting Framework
+# Exp 10: Visualize Data Using Any Plotting Framework

 ## Aim
 To visualize data using any plotting framework.